15A. The RothCN Model

 If crop history is available, and should be replaced with corresponding data of the years before the simulation period for better estimation.

-The steady state assumes that the C input during a time step is decomposed within the same time step, i.e., the stock remains unchanged.
+The steady state assumes that the C input during a time step is decomposed within the same time step.
 According to first-order reaction kinetics:

 The initial size of IOM is estimated according to Falloon et al. (1998).
 IOM is excluded from SOM decomposition, therefore its size remains the same throughout the simulation.